 Pills with different types and doses of hormone may trigger different symptoms.

 Using a low-dose pill may reduce the incidence of headaches.

 Symptoms normally improve over time, but if severe headaches start when you begin taking the pill, you should seek medical advice.

 5. Weight gain

 Clinical studies have not found a consistent link between the use of birth control pills and weight fluctuations.
 However, fluid retention may occur, especially around the breasts and hips.

-According to one review, most studies have found an average weight gain of under 4.4 pounds (2 kilograms) at 6 or 12 months with progestin-only birth control.
-Studies of other birth control methods showed the same gain.
+According to one review, most studies have found an average weight gain of under

 Some types of hormonal contraceptive have been linked to a decrease in lean body mass.